rominalodolo/JAVA1/README.md

 Static methods vs Variables
 - A static variable is shared by all objects in a class.
     - Can't access instance methods or fields.
-    - boolean, int, double & Math classes are all static examples.
+    - boolean, int, double, System & Math classes are all static examples.
 - An instance variable is unique to an individual object.
     - can access static methods of fields.